| |

 strength, presence, and power, |

-These an- gels of His presence, which have the holiest charge, abound
+winged with Love.
+These angels of His presence, which have the holiest charge,

-character- istics.
-Their individual forms we know not, but we do know
+reproduce their own characteristics.
+Their individual forms we know not, but we

-externalized, yet subjective, states of faith and spiritual understanding.
+typified, are the externalized, yet subjective, states of faith and spiritual

 multiplication of its own pure and |

-the one Mind emanate all form, color, quality, and quantity, and these
+infinite elements of the one Mind emanate all form, color, quality, and

-discerned only through the spiritual senses.
-Mortal mind inverts the
+spiritual nature is discerned only through the spiritual senses.
+Mortal mind

 PAGE 513